NSLS-II-BMM/BeamlineManual/docs/manage.rst

 scan.

-Note that some of these motions can be a bit surprising in the sense that the monochromator will end up outside the normal operating range of the beamline.
+Note that some of these motions can be a bit surprising in the sense that the monochromator will briefly report itself as being outside the normal operating range of the beamline.
 They will, however, eventually return to sensible places.

-Change XAS |harr| XRD
+Change XAS |larr| XRD
 ---------------------

-Begin this transition by leaving the I0 chamber in place to monitor the incidence flux.
-In most cases, this should do the trick:
+To move the photon delivery system to delivery of focused beam to the
+goniometer:

 .. code-block:: python